floatinghotpot/hiquant/docs/README.md

 ## Advanced: Develop your own trading strategy

-Please refer to the document ["How to develop based on hiquant"] (DEV.md)
+Please refer to the document ["How to develop based on hiquant"](DEV.md)